RTJ4

 RTJ4 is the fourth studio album by American hip hop duo Run the Jewels.
 It was released digitally through their own Jewel Runners imprint via BMG Rights Management on June 3, 2020, two days earlier than scheduled, with physical editions released in September 2020.
 As with their previous albums, a download of the album is available for free through their website, with the option of paying for it via other digital providers.
 The album features guest appearances from Greg Nice, DJ Premier, 2 Chainz, Pharrell Williams, Mavis Staples, Josh Homme, and frequent collaborator Zack de la Rocha.

 RTJ4 received widespread acclaim from critics and debuted at number 10 on the US Billboard 200, their first top 10 album on the chart.
 The album was supported by three singles: "Yankee and the Brave (Ep.
 4)", "Ooh La La", and "Just".

-Background
+Background and artwork

 The album was first announced on October 11, 2018, with the release of the non-album single "Let's Go (The Royal We)", which was featured in the 2018 superhero film Venom and debuted on Zane Lowe's Beats 1 show.

-Release

-The original album release date was June 5, 2020.
-Due to the ongoing protests against police brutality sparked by the murders of George Floyd and Ahmaud Arbery, and the shooting of Breonna Taylor, the duo decided to release it two days early.
-The accompanying note read:
+In an interview with The Verge, El-P said that for RTJ4's album cover he wanted to turn the Run the Jewels finger gun and fist logo futuristic in a way "that harkens back to some of the most basic shapes", which inspired the low poly artwork.
+Tim Saccenti said he also worked on design and 3D printed the artwork into a glossy sculpture.
+He stated that the designers took photographs of it in multiple different colored lightings to reference the color schemes of the duo's previous albums and combined the results for the final cover.